auxmeet/i3wm-dotfiles/README.md

 ## Window Resizing Mode
 ### Pressing $mod + z enters a dedicated Resize Mode.
 While in this mode, standard keybinds are locked, and the arrow keys behave as follows:
+- `Right`: Shrink width of the window.
+- `Left`:  Grow width of the window.
+- `Up`: Grow height of the window.
+- `Down`: Shrink height of the window.
+- `Return` or `Escape`: Exit resize mode and return to standard controls.

 # Packages list
 ## Installed with pacman: